felixp7/lunar-logo/docs/FAQ.md

 **Q: Why are there no increment and decrement operators?**

 A: I tried to add a couple, and it just didn't work out.
 They don't fit in with the rest of the language aesthetically, and encourage the wrong kind of coding style.

+**Q: Why is there no `is-nil`?**

+A: Because `nil` isn't a data type in Lunar Logo.
+On the contrary, it denotes the explicit absence of any value that could *have* a type.
+The right way to test for it is with `eq` or `neq` -- the only comparisons `nil` supports.

+**Q: Why is there no `repeat` and `forever`?**

+A: Two reasons: they're kind of redundant, and implementing them is an iffy proposition, as Lunar Logo doesn't support any form of template iteration.